GeorgeBatch/moleculenet/README.md

 ### Manual directory set-up

 If you decided not to clone the repository from GitHub but still want to reproduce the results, choose a directory, where you will store the data and code.
-Organise your directory as shown below.
+Organise your directory as follows:

 ```
 - moleculenet